트립팝 TripopTripop

 Jjimjilbang — Korean 24-hour bathhouse

-Yongsan's Dragon Hill Spa or Sinsa's Real Relax.
+Dragon Hill Spa in Yongsan or Real Relax in Sinsa.
 Entry $13-17.
-Sweet rice drink, hard-boiled eggs, hot/cold pools, dry saunas, even outdoor pools.
-Open 24 hours — you can actually sleep overnight for $25-40.
-Wearing the yellow folded-towel sheep-head is the ritual everyone needs to try once.
+Sweet rice drink, hard-boiled eggs, hot pools, dry saunas.
+Open 24 hours — you can sleep overnight for $25-40.
+Wearing the folded-towel sheep-head is the ritual everyone tries once.

 🛍️